cryostatio/cryostatio.github.io/guides/_subsections/add-a-trusted-certificate.md

           summary="Navigate to the Security tab"
           image-name="store-jmx-credentials-1.png"
           text="
             First, navigate to the <i>Security</i> tab.
 The Import SSL Certificates card contains an <i>Upload</i> button.
-Click <i>Upload</i> to summon a file upload dialog and choose the certificate you wish to upload.
+Click <i>Upload</i> to open a file upload dialog and choose the certificate you wish to upload.
 You may repeat this process multiple times to add multiple trusted certificates.
           "
         %}
     </li>